Scientists Explain A Common Fight In Basketball

 Ultimately, though, "we really just want people to be more understanding of other people's perspectives," Tang says.

-He adds: "Sometimes people actually do have different experiences of what happened and they're not lying, they might have actually just experienced it that way."
+He adds: "Sometimes people actually do have different experiences of what happened and they're not lying — they might have actually just experienced it that way."